Veinix/ProjectTwo-CryptoTracker/README.md

 This is my second project while at John Bryce - studying web development.

+## Features

+- **Home Page**: Displays a list of cryptocurrencies with their symbols and names.
+Users can click on the "More Info" button to view additional information about a specific coin, such as its current price.
+- **Search**: Users can search for coins by entering the coin symbol or name in the search bar.
+- **Live Reports**: Provides real-time updates and charts for the selected cryptocurrency.
+- **Favorites**: Users can mark coins as favorites to easily track their prices and receive notifications.

+***More detailed information on features coming soon***

 ## Design Process and Methodology

 Since I am using Bootstrap to design this project, I am using a mobile-first design methodology.
 To get an idea of the layout of how I want to have the elements displayed on a page I made sketches in Google Drawings corresponding to the different items I was creating.
 For the different functions, I used draw.io to create a rough sketch of what the functions does and how it works.